 I have posted my Tolkien stories on this forum, in the hopes that others will enjoy reading them; if and when I have completed any more, I will post them here as well, if they're allowed here.
-It took me a long time to be accepted as a story member here on SoA, but I am so glad that I finally am!
+It took me a long time to be accepted as a story author here on SoA once I applied, but I am so glad that I finally am!
 My fanfiction stories are also posted on a few other Web sites.
-To access them, go to these URLs: Fanfiction.net, Archive of Our Own, Many Paths to Tread, and this Web page: My Fiction, on which you will find a link to "Kathy's J.R.R.
+To access them, go to these URLs: Fanfiction.net, Archive of Our Own, Many Paths to Tread, and this Web page, courtesy of Webs.com: My Fiction, on which you will find a link to "Kathy's J.R.R.
 Tolkien Fanfiction Page".
 Some of them are also posted on LiveJournal.